-This is the second course in calculus and analytic geometry for students majoring in mathematics, physical sciences, computer science, or engineering.
-It contains a thorough study of logarithmic and exponential functions, inverse trigonometric functions, topics in analytic geometry, techniques of integration, polar coordinates, infinite sequences and series, further applications of integration, and an introduction to differential equations.
+This is a second course in calculus and analytic geometry for students majoring in mathematics, physical sciences, computer science, or engineering.
+Topics included are techniques of integration, applications of integration to areas, volumes, average values of functions, arc lengths, surfaces of revolution, problems in physics and engineering, use of parametric equations and polar equations to plot curves and compute derivatives, areas and arc length, a thorough study of infinite sequences, infinite series, and power series, and an introduction to differential equations.